Aj3Jxw4f/brainworkshop/Readme.md

            individual modality scores (visual & audio).

 4.1:
-* The squares in Dual & Triple N-Back have a new look.
 * Individual scores for each input category (position, sound, etc) are shown in the graph screen.
 * The number of sessions below 50% required to trigger a